riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

   </pre>

-**Building with the batch scripts** KabylakeOpenBoardPkg does not support batch scripts, please use build_bios.py.
+**Building with the batch scripts**
+Only PurleyOpenBoardPkg still supports batch script build.
+Future board packages must only use the Python build infrastructure.

 For PurleyOpenBoardPkg
 1. Open command window, go to the workspace directory, e.g. c:\Purley.